Pony Diehl: Outlaw in New Mexico

 He first appeared in New Mexico during the 1870s, riding with the John Kinney Gang, then later with the Jesse Evans Gang.
 While with the Kinney Gang, on December 31, 1875, Diehl, John Kinney, Jesse Evans, and gang member Jim McDaniels entered a saloon in Las Cruces, New Mexico.
 There, they became involved in a brawl with US Cavalrymen from Fort Stanton.
 A Private was beaten so badly he died four days later.
 Kinney was also severely injured and his friends carried him outside, and then turned around and shot through the doors and windows of the saloon at the soldiers.
 According to different accounts, they killed one or two soldiers and a civilian outright and wounded three soldiers or two soldiers and another civilian.
 Diehl rode with the Kinney Gang through 1875.

-In early 1876 he left the Kinney gang to join Jesse Evans, who had also left Kinney to form own gang.
+In early 1876 he left the Kinney gang to join Jesse Evans, who had also left Kinney to form his own gang.
 The men were actively involved in cattle rustling and armed robbery, and were joined for a while by Billy the Kid.
 They were enlisted into supporting the "Murphy-Dolan Faction" in their feud with John Tunstall in Lincoln, New Mexico.
 Billy the Kid, a friend of Tunstall, left the gang.
 When the remaining gang members killed Tunstall, they sparked the Lincoln County War, during which Evans and his gang fought Billy the Kid and his "Regulators".